Photo by Anton Acosta on Unsplash

 Why Resolution Matters for the Algorithm

-The takeaway: always upload at 1080x1920.
-If you're repurposing content from another platform, download the highest quality version first using a tool like GetVideoNow.
+If you're repurposing content from another platform, download the highest quality source file first using a tool like GetVideoNow — starting from a compressed platform copy adds a second generation of quality loss before TikTok's encoder even touches it.

 Common Upload Mistakes That Kill Quality